BenjaminThijs/PythonCourse/Lesson01/Exercises.md

  - the first number
  - times the third number
  - minus the fourth number
- - divided by the fifth number
+ - divided by the second number
 \
 Show this variable too. \
 \